jsieving/SoftSysMarauders/reports/report.md

 As you can see, we also created a beautiful visualizer with the ability to render multiple users and switch between floors.
 We got successful demos of the visualizer for 2 cases: hard-coded users, and one user calculating and rendering its own location.

-However, when trying to integrate the visualizer with the multi-threaded client code, we ran into issues involving how SDL handles threads.
-Aside from having to refactor parts of our code to use SDL's threading protocol, we ran into an issue which is internal to XLib (a dependency of SDL) which takes a variable amount of time to cause a segfault (in our experience, a few seconds).
+However, when trying to integrate the visualizer with the multi-threaded client code, we ran into issues involving how SDL2 handles threads.
+Aside from having to re-factor parts of our code to use SDL2's threading protocol, we ran into an issue which is internal to Xlib (a dependency of SDL2) which takes a variable amount of time to cause a segfault (in our experience, a few seconds).
 Despite doing a lot of research and trying a lot of things to fix the bug, we were not able to troubleshoot it in the time available.
 Therefore, we are currently not able to visualize data based on communication between the clients and server; we can only render data that is locally available.
-We're still very satistfied with all that we learned and got working. <br>
+We're still very satisfied with all that we learned and got working. <br>

 ## What we Learned

 Over the course of this project, we have learned about networks, threading, forking, piping, system calls, header files, system architecture, manipulating strings in C, working with large, complex C libraries, graphics, debugging segmentation faults, and writing tolerable technical reports. <br>

 Our use of threads and forks in the client and the select() function in the server reinforced our understanding of how to use these tools and challenged us to think critically about which was the right tool for handling multiple tasks or activities.
 Accordingly, we learned methods for sharing data across threads and forks and how the implementations differs.
-Additionally, the number of moving parts involved in our entire program afforded us the opportunity to learn about system architecture in a project with multiple types of functionality and multithreading.
+Additionally, the number of moving parts involved in our entire program afforded us the opportunity to learn about system architecture in a project with multiple types of functionality and multi-threading.

 The project also allowed our team to learn how to approach a large project where we knew very little about the subject at the start.
 We researched, sought guidance, and experimented throughout the process, taking on new tasks one at a time.
-For the especially daunting holes in our knowledge (such as wifi routers in general), we learned to start early and Google lots.
+For the especially daunting holes in our knowledge (such as Wi-Fi routers in general), we learned to start early and Google lots.

 ## Resources Used